 The Responsible Entity has appointed third party service providers to the Fund, some of whom are related parties of the Responsible Entity.
-The following entities, which are related parties of the Responsible Entity, have provided services to the Fund during the financial period ended 30 June 2017:
+The following entities, which are related parties of the Responsible Entity, have provided services to the Fund during the financial period ended 30 June 2018:

-One Registry Services Pty Limited (ACN 141 757 360) - unit registry services c) Key management personnel
+One Registry Services Pty Limited (ACN 141 757 360) - unit registry services.